zi-codes/jinder-frontend/README.md

 ```
 Given I am a job hunter,
 When I sign up,
-Then I can create a profile
+Then I can create a profile.

-Given I am a signed-up jobhunter,
+Given I am a signed-up job hunter,
 When I sign up,
-Then I have access to my account
+Then I have access to my account.

-Given I am a jobhunter,
+Given I am a job hunter,
 When I am signed up,
-I can log in
+I can log in.

 Given I am an employer,
 When I visit the website without logging in,
-I can see a wall of jobhuters with an email address to contact
+I can see a wall of job huters with contact details (e.g. email).

 Given I am an employer,
-when I sign up,
+When I sign up,
-I can search for profiles with keywords
+I can search for profiles with keywords.

 Given I am an employer,
 When I am logged in,
-I can upload jobs
+I can upload jobs.

-Given I am a jobhunter,
+Given I am a job hunter,
 When I finish with the search,
 I can log out.
 ```